Aagam-Sancheti/Aagam-Sancheti/README.md

 - 👋 Hi, I’m @Aagam-Sancheti
-- 👀 I’m interested in Computer and Internet networks
+- 👀 I’m interested in Computer Science and Internet Networks.
+Passionate about Cybersecurity.
 - 🌱 I’m currently learning competitive and object oriented programming.
 - 💞️ I’m looking to collaborate on some creative projects.
 - 📫 How to reach me , mail me on my email id aagam.sancheti@gmail.con